Junior Leaders: Training

 Training was provided in the following categories:

 Education Junior Leaders were given the opportunity to study for and pass the then Army Certificate of First Class Education, thus qualifying them to eventually achieve Warrant Officer and Commissioned Officer rank.
 Junior Leaders could also study for O levels.

 Military and Trade Training.
 Junior Leaders were given full military training, teaching them the skills of drill, Weapons handling, shooting and physical training.
 Most junior soldiers also undertook Trade training which saw many of them being posted to their Regular Units with Trade qualifications under their belt.
 Junior Leaders initially trained for 2 years made up of 6 Terms from the age of 15 but the training period was reduced to 12 months after the school leaving was increased to 16 years of age.

 Weapons.
-Junior Leaders were taught to shoot and drill with their issue rifle, initially the Lee–Enfield, later the L1A1 Self-Loading Rifle and then the L85A1.
-They were also taught bayonet drills and how to shoot the SMG, LMG, GPMG, Carl Gustav and grenade throwing.
+Junior Leaders were taught to shoot and drill with their issue personal weapon RAC Crewman, the Sterling 9mm L2A1 Sub-machine Gun 'SMG' or rifle, initially the Lee–Enfield, later the L1A1 Self-Loading Rifle and then the L85A1.
+They were also taught bayonet drills and how to shoot the 9mm Browning Pistol, the SMG, LMG/ 7.62mm Bren Gun, 7.62MM General Purpose Machine Gun GPMG, Carl Gustav 84mm Recoilless Rifle and hand-grenade throwing.

 Trade Training.
 Junior Leaders were trained in the main operating trades within their chosen corps.

 Leadership, Adventure Training and Sports Special emphasis was given to leadership, important for future SNCOs.
 All forms of active pursuits were encouraged and included canoeing, sailing, rock climbing, map reading, cooking in the field and survival in arduous conditions.

 Junior Leaders also attended military and civilian Outward Bound courses in the UK and abroad.
 A wide variety of sporting activities were available and competitions with military and civilian youth organisations in the UK and abroad were encouraged.